 Once you have PAL, there is little reason to use tiny assemblers, except for small patches or corrections.
-You will never get away from Supermon, though, as its disassembler features will always be needed, unless, of course, you have the rare capacity to write supercode the first time around.
+You will never get away from Supermon, though, as its disassembler feaunless, of course, you have the rare capacity to write supercode the first time around.